unChaz/sci-fi-5e/srd/classes/guardian.md

 #### Tekcasting

-By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast tek skills as a cleric does.
+By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast tek skills as a priest does.

 ##### Preparing and Casting Tek Skills

-The Paladin table shows how many tek skill slots you have to cast your tek skills.
-To cast one of your paladin tek skills of 1st level or higher, you must expend a slot of the tek skill’s level or higher.
+The Guardian table shows how many tek skill slots you have to cast your tek skills.
+To cast one of your guardian tek skills of 1st level or higher, you must expend a slot of the tek skill’s level or higher.
 You regain all expended tek skill slots when you finish a long rest.

-You prepare the list of paladin tek skills that are available for you to cast, choosing from the paladin tek skill list.
-When you do so, choose a number of paladin tek skills equal to your Charisma modifier + half your paladin level, rounded down (minimum of one tek skill).
+You prepare the list of guardian tek skills that are available for you to cast, choosing from the guardian tek skill list.
+When you do so, choose a number of guardian tek skills equal to your Charisma modifier + half your guardian level, rounded down (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.

-For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level tek skill slots.
+For example, if you are a 5th-level guardian, you have four 1st-level and two 2nd-level tek skill slots.
 With a Charisma of 14, your list of prepared tek skills can include four tek skills of 1st or 2nd level, in any combination.
 If you prepare the 1st-level tek skill *cure wounds,* you can cast it using a 1st-level or a 2nd- level slot.
 Casting the tek skill doesn’t remove it from your list of prepared tek skills.

 You can change your list of prepared tek skills when you finish a long rest.
-Preparing a new list of paladin tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.
+Preparing a new list of guardian tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.

 ##### Tekcasting Ability

-Charisma + Will is your Tekcasting ability for your paladin tek skills, since their power derives from the strength of your convictions.
+Charisma + Will is your Tekcasting ability for your guardian tek skills, since their power derives from the strength of your convictions.
 You use your Charisma whenever a tek skill refers to your Tekcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a paladin tek skill you cast and when making an attack roll with one.
+In addition, you use your Charisma modifier when setting the saving throw DC for a guardian tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier